classroomtechtools/ContextManager/README.md

 # ContextManager

-Create a "body function" which performs some target work, but which has some sort of "set up" and/or "tear down" work to do:
+Create a block of code, a context or "body" function, which performs some target work, but which has some sort of "set up" and/or "tear down" work to do.
+In addition to the required main body function, a context can:

-- Define a "head function" that executes immediately prior to the body function
+- Have a head function that executes immediately prior to the body function
-- Define a "tail function" that executes upon completion of the body function, even if an error occurs
+- Have a tail function that executes upon completion of the body function, even if an error occurs
-- Define an "error function" that is called when an error happens inside head, body, or tail.
+- Have an error that is called when an error happens inside head, body, or tail.
-- Save "state" by using the `this` keyword from within head, body, or tail
+- Manage state which is referenced via the `this` keyword from within head, body, or tail

 ## Getting Started

 Project code is: `MY_Ti1O7GqK78zDPukpS-gnnHlT3Tf0e1`.
 The default identifier is `ContextManager`, you use the `.create` function to get the context variable, on which you declare the head, body, and tail as needed.

 This package is documented with jsdoc, and so [API details are fully documented](https://classroomtechtools.github.io/ContextManager/index.html).
 You'll notice that the online IDE has limited ability to read jsdoc properly, so please do use the API for a full explanation.

+This appscripts library is[also an npm module](https://www.npmjs.com/package/@classroomtechtools/contextmanager), installable with `npm install classroomtechtools/contextmanager` and imported via `import {ContextManager} from '@classroomtechtools/contextmanager'`.

+For completeness, this library is tested via unit testing on a node environment.
+See bottom for output.

 ## Example 1